Published September 15, 2022 • 4 minute read

-Making this policy addition requires formal submissions from contractors or vendors.
-This is fairly straightforward and manageable when conducted for one, or a handful of entities.
-Some businesses, however, work with hundreds of companies at any given time.
-When all request inclusion as an additional insured, the process can become overwhelming, and mistakes can happen very easily.
+Making this policy addition requires formal submissions from contractors or vendors, which is fairly straightforward and manageable when conducted for one or a handful of entities.

 Blanket endorsements help businesses reduce the likelihood of making such mistakes by including policy language that extends additional insured status to any entity with which they have a contractual agreement to perform a job—bypassing many traditional steps.